| Acceleration Studies Foundation

 and developmental (predictable, convergent) technological change.

-• We seek funds for the development of an inaugural academic
+• We seek funds for the development of academic programs

-Studies, Technology Policy, and Futures Studies degree programs
+and Technology Studies, Technology Policy, and Strategic Foresight

 • We advance the world's attention to these issues by networking